14 Characteristics of cult leaders

 11. They’re exploitative

 The goal of all that authoritativeness and control is exploitation.
-Cult leaders make their followers submissive and weak to exploit them easily.
-Intelligent cult leaders exploit their followers in such a way that the followers don’t see it as exploitation.
+Cult leaders make their followers submissive and weak so they can easily be exploited.
+Intelligent cult leaders exploit their followers in a way that the followers don’t see as exploitation.

 For instance, a cult leader may demand sexual access to female followers, making a ridiculous claim such as “This will purify our souls” or “It will bring us to a higher plane of existence”.